petterfreak/yeapp_documentation/README.md

  - __PRODUCTION__: You can easily add files in the following file: __grunt_tasks/concat.js__.
 Just add the paths of the files.

- - __DEVELOPMENT__: You can easily include files in the following file: __master/index.html__
+ - __DEVELOPMENT__: You can easily include files in the following file: __src/admin/index.html__

 __Note for CSS and other files: You have to register/include your own css and other custom asset files in the head of main index.html.__

 ####__+Add new lazyload plugin__

 As it was mentioned previously, the files can be downloaded during running time. (on demand).
-You can easily add files here: __master/scripts/app.config.lazyload.js__

 #### Jquery or other 3rd party files [_REQUIRES array]